garrandall/popular-music-data/tracks/ready-or-not-after-7.md

 Girl, I can't get enough so I'll wait for your love There's nothing that I'd rather do

-(Chorus)
 Ready or not
-I'll give you everything (ohlady) and more
+I'll give you everything (oh lady) and more
 (I'll give you more, you've got to know it, baby)
 All that I've got (Hey, it's yours)
 I'll give you everything (It's yours)
 All that you're looking for

 Ready or not (oh baby)
-I'll give you everything...(I'm gonna give you, I'm gonna give you some more)...and more (Every little thing that I've got) All that I've got (Hey, it's yours)
+I'll give you everything and more
+All that I've got (Hey, it's yours)
 I'll give you everything (Every little thing, baby) All that you're looking for

 Ready or not
-(Don't you know, don't you know, you should know)
+Don't you know, don't you know, you should know
 I'll give you everything (oh and more